 Students focus on issues of self and relationships with others.
 Ethics and ethical decision-making, personal choices, relationships, and Jewish identity are key topics of discussion.

 Core to our religious teaching is the value that human life is sacred and that each of us is created b’tzelem elohim, in the image of God.
 Judaism teaches us to see ourselves as sacred and our bodies as precious gifts.
 Our teens come to understand that the issues we discuss relate not only to their personal growth and development but are intimately tied to their identity as Jews.
 Core religious values serve as the Jewish lens through which students learn to see their world.

-Our eighth and ninth graders participate in an overnight experience in New York City.
+Students focus on issues of social justice, morality, and exploring interpersonal relationships more deeply.
 Students continue exploring the core religious values that form their Jewish lens.
-Our sacred obligation to tikkun olam (repairing the world) and social justice are key components in this curriculum.
-Teens learn that these are not just expectations, but that active engagement will afford us Jewish lives filled with meaning and purpose.
-Our eighth and ninth graders participate in an overnight experience in New York City
+Our sacred obligation to tikkun olam (repairing the world) and social justice are integral components in this curriculum.
+Teens learn that these are not just expectations, but that active engagement will afford us Jewish lives filled with meaning.

 “The 10th grade trip to Washington DC not only brought me closer to my classmates but also taught me about important issues that are affecting the Jewish community.
 My favorite part of the trip was definitely the last day when we went to Capitol Hill and spoke to our Congressmen and Senator.
 I also really enjoyed meeting other teenage Jews from around the country.
 I still keep in touch with some people I met.”